-Lenders in the competitive space have rates that are fairly set-in-stone.
+Lenders in the competitive space have rates that are pretty set-in-stone.
 There are some options for borrowers looking to negotiate a better mortgage rate.
 You will not know until you ask the question!

 Can I negotiate a lower mortgage rate without refinancing?